dataquanty/Word2Vec-Search-API/README.md

 Activate this environment.

-Get the GUDID full delimited realease, extract it to `data/AccessGUDID_Delimited_Full_Release_yyyymmdd/` or any other location to specify in `params.json`.
+Get the GUDID delimited full release, extract it to `data/AccessGUDID_Delimited_Full_Release_yyyymmdd/` or any other location to specify in `params.json`.

 ```
 {